-The Warranty Surveyor, at their discretion, may also request supporting information that demonstrates suitability for use of any materials or systems contained an experience of the system of the s
+The Warranty Surveyor, at their discretion, may also request supporting information that demonstrates suitability for use of any materials or systems contained within the above.

 Updated 'Provision of information' for engineered fill 6.

 In the new section 3.4.1 for engineered fill, we've updated our 'Provision of information' to provide a more detailed list for the information we require prior to works starting on site.
 The updated guidance is as below: